coloria-dev/coloria/README.md

 colorspace = colorio.cs.XYZ(100)
 colorspace.save_visible_gamut(observer, illuminant, "visible.vtk")
 ```
-The gamut is shown in grey since SRGB screens are not able to display the colors anyway.
+The gamut is shown in grey since sRGB screens are not able to display the colors anyway.

+#### visible gamut slices

 #### Slices through the color spaces